secretGeek/pre/README.md

 *Commands:*

     pre $file
-...process a file, replacing codeblocks with their result. write the result to the same file, with .pre removed from the name. e.g. `pre 'person.cs.pre' will write to 'person.cs' while pre 'person.cs' will overwrite 'person.cs' (as there is no '.pre' to be replaced
+...process a file, replacing "codeblocks" with their result. write the result to the same file, with  `.pre` suffix removed from the name. e.g. `pre 'person.cs.pre'` will write to 'person.cs' while `pre 'person.cs'` will overwrite 'person.cs' (as there is no `.pre` suffix to be replaced)

     pre_help
 ...help on pre